-If you’re sick of feeling the pinch every time you make a purchase, don’t worry – you’re not alone.
+If you’re sick of feeling the pinch every time you purchase, don’t worry – you’re not alone.
 In fact, overspending is one of the most common financial problems people face.
 But the good news is, there are ways to avoid it.

 Here are a few of the best strategies to avoid overspending